 Karen Long-Neck Tribe Village

 This attraction was an optional part of the tour, and all of us opted not to go.
-There is a lot of controversy on visiting the village.
+There is a lot of controversy about visiting the village.
 Karens are one of the tribes in Myanmar.
 Due to problems in their country, they sought refuge in Thailand, but don’t have official recognition as citizens here.
 Because of their unique characteristics, including their weaving skills and the brass rings they wear on their necks, their village has become a tourist destination.
 But it is unclear if the money goes directly to them, or to the Thais who have organized their village.

 Always open.
 Entrance fee: 300 baht ($9).